FusionAuth/fusionauth-site/site/_posts/2022-04-14-announcing-fusionauth-1.36.md

 excerpt_separator: "<!--more-->"
 ---

-We're excited to announce the release of versions 1.36 of FusionAuth.
-This version shipped April 14, 2022.
-The 1.36 releases include bug fixes, internal updates, and SCIM support.
+We're excited to announce the release of version 1.36 of FusionAuth.
+It shipped in mid April, 2022.
+The 1.36 releases include bug fixes, a new Identity Provider, and SCIM support.

 <!--more-->